 CAS students may encounter information literacy concepts and instruction in a variety of places in the curriculum:

 First-year seminars are an ideal setting for giving students a chance to develop the library skills and confidence that undergird higher-level bibliographic research.
-Watzek's personal librarian program is designed to support this more foundational learning.
+Librarians are eager to partner with FYS faculty to introduce their students to Watzek.

 Graduate students benefit from course-integrated library instruction that takes into account the particular needs of learners who may be returning to school after time away, or may need to rely more heavily on remote resources.